Listen to this Article::

 Mixing in cap

-Making a cap full of a specific pigment is possible if the artist mixes colors together before tattooing begins. to start, take an empty pigment cap that has been cleaned, add a base color, then add additional colors to the cap to make something new.
-A little tip about mixing pigments in cap – the base of your pigment will effect the potential color being made.
-Pre-dispersed colors are made to not be mixed.
+Making a cap full of a specific pigment is possible if the artist mixes colors before the tattooing begins.
+To start, take an empty pigment cap that has been cleaned, add a base color, then add additional colors to the cap to make something new.
+A little tip about mixing pigments in cap – the base of your pigment will affect the potential color being made.
+Pre-dispersed colors are made not to be mixed.

 **to mix more effectively, use the back-end of a sterile needle bar as a stir stick.
 Just spin the loop in the cap by sliding two fingers together while holding the bar**

 Dipping a machine tube’s tip into one color and then dipping it in another will mix the pigment in the tube.
 It is a great way to tint color on the fly.

 Mixing “on” skin

 Tattooers often go from dark to light when adding colors or tones to a tattoo.
 This is done because many or most people believe that not doing color this way will tint colors that have been introduced to the skin during the tattoo procedure.
 While I do not have any data to back up this assumption, I can confidently assume that any potential color mixing that occurs when running colors from light to dark occurs in the tube – not with colors that collect in the skin (unless there is some seriously thick accumulation of pigment on the skin directly where a tattoo needle is entering the skin).

 Tattoo Shading or gradation is one thing that draws eyes onto a tattoo while making a design seem more realistic or more profound than tattoos made up of just linework.
 Someone who is good at shading creates images with depth and is fascinating to look at.
 Most shading techniques are based on using black pigments laid into a design at the lowest points.
 This doesn’t mean that shading is only done with black inks; colored pigments are commonly used in realism to create depth and shaded surfaces, making a final design look pleasing to the eye.